akbinod/akbinod.Tuner/README.md

 <H1>akbinod.Tuner</H1>
 Binod Purushothaman : binod@gatech.edu/ak.binod@gmail.com
 <br>Georgia Tech CS-6476: Spring 2021<br>
 <H3>Why?</H3>
 If you're studying Computer Vision, or Reinforcement Learning, hyper-parameter tuning is probably causing you some pain.
 Importing this component, and copying 3 lines into your code will get you a pretty decent hyper-parameter Tuner.
-Take a quick look at the first example below, and read through to the first stopping point (about 5 minutes in).
+Take a look at the example below, and read through to the first stopping point (about 5 minutes in).
 Try it out on your code next, and If the UX works for you, come back to read the rest of this document.
 ```{python}
 # here's your existing code
 def find_circles(image, radius):

     # your implementation

     return results
 ```
 Including Tuner in your workflow, this becomes:
 ```{python}